 Mugabe calls British PM 'satanic' for backing gay rights

-Zimbabwe's President Robert Mugabe has called British Prime Minister David Cameron "satanic" for his support of gay rights, in a speech railing at Western influence in the country, state media said Thursday.
+Zimbabwe's President Robert Mugabe has called British Prime Minister David Cameron "satanic" for considering withholding aid from countries that do not respect gay rights, state media said Thursday.

-"It becomes worse and satanic when you get a prime minister like Cameron saying countries that want British aid should accept homosexuality," Mugabe said Wednesday, according to the state-run Herald newspaper.
+"It becomes worse and satanic when you get a prime minister like Cameron saying countries that want British aid should accept homosexuality," Mugabe said in a speech Wednesday in the mining town of Shurugwi, 300 kilometres (185 miles) south of Harare.

 At the end of the Commonwealth summit in October, Cameron said that countries receiving British aid should respect human rights, including gay rights.